Matheshv98/MjolnIR/README.md

 This clear and simple format ensures that your data loads correctly every time, with no guesswork about axis assignments or number formatting.

 ---
+## ✏️ Author's Note

+This project was developed independently, without external funding or institutional support.
+It evolved from a matplotlib-based interactive plotting tool I created I created and later I converted it to MjÖlnir (Pyqt based) with the help of AI tools like Gemini 2.5 flash and Deep seek-R1.
+It was a personal tool to simplify my own data analysis workflow, and now it is available for other users.